leo-leesco/fun/overview/pottier.md

 the machine executes a program.
 We discuss how to *prove* that the meaning of programs is preserved by these transformations, based on an operational semantics.

+The sixth and seventh lectures (by Gabriel Scherer) concern *type inference* (via two quite different approaches, namely type inference based on equality constraints and bidirectional type inference) and the extension of System F with *mutable state*.